hominsu/bencode/README.md

 All dependencies are automatically retrieved from github during building, and you do not need to configure them.

-With th CMake build types, you can control whether examples and tests are built.
+With the CMake build types, you can control whether examples and tests are built.

 ```bash
 cmake -H. -Bbuild \